 Award-winning scientist and researcher Dee Breger presents an illustrated talk on her Centennial Expedition to Tunguska, Siberia.
-In 2008, she was part of a scientific team that choppered into the center of an over 100-year old explosion.
-In this fascinating...
+In 2008, she was part of a scientific team that choppered into the epicenter of an over 100-year old atmospheric explosion.

 The Remarkable Micro-world

 Award winning scientist and researcher Dee Breger leads this scientific adventure into the remarkable micro-world.
 She will present vibrant images from a scanning electron microscope that weave through a tiny and fascinating world inhabited by mini-monsters, invisible seashells and more!
 If you ever thought science was boring, this program may just change your mind.

 Experienced knitters share their techniques and teach beginners and those working a socks project during this family style program.
 Ages 8 and up.
 To register and for information on supplies, call the Southwest Chatham Library Children’s Department at 925-8305.